xch00/cs294-137-hw2-xch00/README.md

         // GetComponent allows us to reference other parts of this game object. raycastManager = GetComponent<ARRaycastManager>();
         planeManager = GetComponent<ARPlaneManager>();

+        //We want to place our board only on hortizontal planes.
+So we tell the plane manager only to detect those planeManager.detectionMode = PlaneDetectionMode.Horizontal;
     }

     // Update is called once per frame.